Tranquility (video game)

-tranquility is a nonviolent musical platform game created in 1991 for Macintosh and Windows computers by musician William A. Romanowski.
+tranquility is a nonviolent musical platform game created by musician William A. Romanowski in 1991 for Silicon Graphics computers and adapted ten years later for Macintosh and Windows computers.
 The game features generative algorithms that determine music and level layout based on the player's actions.
 For this reason, and due to its use of generated ambient music, the game's philosophy has been compared to that of Transcendentalism and the New Age Movement.
 According to the game's publishers, some players have reported immersion in the game to produce a dream-like experience during and after play.
 The game notably appeared first as a demo included with Silicon Graphics computers.
 It was updated and re-released as a commercial game 10 years later in 2001, with internet support architected by David Cook and Cookware Inc. This version of the game was supported for 10 years but a notice that the game was to be retired appeared on the website in 2010.
 As of now, the site is inaccessible.
 Although the game is still capable of playing local demo levels, starting with macOS Catalina, 32-bit apps were no longer compatible with macOS.

 Detailed information about Tranquility and its history were published by William A. Romanowski in a 2007 pitch for social funding.